-I was not prepared for what was about to happen at Heathrow’s Border Force and never, did I imagine this sort of treatment as a tourist to the UK.
+Never, did I imagine this sort of treatment as a tourist to the UK…

 At Dubai’s airport, I can never understand why if you’ve just come off a plane and in transit (in many major airports), you need to go through the whole customs/security check again.
 It’s not as if you can stop off mid-air and collect firearms or other unsavoury items.

-As usual, Etihad’s service did not disappoint and the food was good for plane fare.
-The connecting flight was on a larger Airbus 380.
-However, a whingy 2-year old sat next to me and started being a brat, kicking and nudging me in the thigh every 10 minutes…this was going to be a long flight.
-I was going to strangle her by the end of the 7 hours.
+As usual, Etihad’s service does not disappoint and the food is good for plane fare.
+The connecting larger Airbus 380, sees me sitting next to a whingy 2-year old brat – kicking and nudging me in the thigh every 10 minutes – this is going to be a long flight and I’m going to strangle her by the end of the 7 hours.

 Landed at Heathrow

-Arriving at Heathrow at around 7 am, the Captain announced over the intercom that passengers remain seated and wait, which is a request by the local authorities.
+Arriving at Heathrow at around 7 am, the Captain announces that passengers remain seated and wait – a request by local authorities.

 Before going into today’s stressful saga and evolving events, I should briefly mention what happened in Portsmouth back in January, on returning from a 3-month tour through the EU from St. Malo (France) with Reg (motorhome).
 More detail about my Portsmouth treatment in this post: Driving from Italy to the UK: Part 2.

-These days, Immigration is known as Border Force and it’s the Portsmouth Officer’s (Border Force) unprofessional treatment that resulted in my pain.
+These days, immigration is known as Border Force and it’s the Portsmouth Officer’s unprofessional treatment that resulted in my pain.
 To say that the Officer gave me a hard time is an understatement.

 Welcome to the UK!

-If you’ve been to Heathrow, you know that EU Passport holders go down one Immigration lane and non-EU Passport holders travel down a different lane.
+If you’ve been to Heathrow, you know that EU passport holders go down one immigration lane and non-EU passport holders travel down a different lane.
 Both lanes are totally separate and away from each other.
-So, with dual Nationalities, my partner went off into the darkness and down the EU Passport lane.
-Arranging to meet at the baggage carousels on the other side, I ventured down the non-EU route with the rest of the 800 passengers.
+So, with dual nationalities, my partner went off into the darkness and down the EU passport lane.
+Arranging to meet at the baggage carousels on the other side, I ventured down the non-EU lane with the rest of the 800 passengers.

-Finally, after about an hours’ line-up at Border Force, it was my turn.
-Although I looked as if I’d just been dragged out of bed backwards and through a haystack, I managed to smile and remain calm, whilst the female officer asked the initial friendly questions.
-We were getting on…
+Finally, after an hours’ line-up at Border Force, it’s my turn.
+Although I looked as if I’d just been dragged out of bed backwards, I manage to smile and remain calm, whilst the female officer asks the initial friendly questions.

-Proceeding to keep my passport and barking the order to follow her to the ‘Alien waiting area’, she advised that I would be interviewed further to see whether I would be granted entry to the UK or deported back to Australia!
-This is serious…
+Proceeding to keep my passport and barking the order to follow her to the ‘alien waiting area’, she advises that I would be interviewed further to see whether I would be granted entry to the UK, or deported back to Australia.

-Keeping my cool, totally confused to what law I had broken, and a thousand other things running through my head, I advised that my partner was waiting in the carousel area.
-Advised to contact him and to bring all our luggage to the Officer, I did so texting: “You better come to the Immigration Control area as I think there’s a problem”.
+Keeping my cool, but totally confused to what law I’ve broken, and a thousand other things running through my head, I advised that my partner is waiting in the carousel area.
+I’m allowed to contact him to bring all our luggage to the officer, so I texted: ‘You better come to the Immigration Control area as I think there’s a problem’.

-Totally confused as to why I was sitting (with a few other passengers) in a holding area, whilst onlookers obviously wondered what criminal offences had been committed, my partner arrived with our luggage.
-The Officer returned giving him a hard time (although he’s a UK Citizen) and ordered him to bring all my belongings to a bench.
+Still totally confused as to why I am sitting with a few other passengers in a holding area, whilst onlookers obviously wonder what criminal offences I committed, my partner arrives with our luggage.
+The officer (named her She-Devil) returns giving him a hard time although he’s a UK Citizen and orders him to bring all my belongings to a bench.

-I was then told to sit back in the holding area until further notice.
-When I asked how long would this take, the She-Devil aggressively responded, when an Interviewing Officer was available, then this is the time it would take.
+Then told to sit back in the holding area, I ask how long this would take.
+The She-Devil aggressively responded, ‘when an Interviewing Officer was available’, then this is the time it would take.

 Without any information of what law I had broken or how long I would be sitting here, I started to become a little concerned and thought this must be a mistake.